onera/Cassiopee/Converter/doc2/source/Converter.rst

     :type bndName: string
     :param bndType: type of BC or GC defined either by a CGNS type or by a family of BCs of name myFamilyBC.
 Joins between stages must be defined by a familyBC prefixed by 'BCStage'
     :type bndType: string as a CGNS BC type or ['BCMatch','BCNearMatch','BCOverlap','FamilySpecified:'+myFamilyBC]
-    :param range: for structured grids only.
+    :param wrange: for structured grids only.
 Defines the range of the BC/GC
-    :type range: a list of integers defining the window [imin,imax,jmin,jmax,kmin,kmax] or a string in ['imin','imax','jmin','jmax,'kmin','kmax']
+    :type wrange: a list of integers defining the window [imin,imax,jmin,jmax,kmin,kmax] or a string in ['imin','imax','jmin','jmax,'kmin','kmax']
     :param zoneDonor: donor zone(s)
     :type zoneDonor: zone node for abutting GC and list of [zone nodes, zone names, family of zones prefixed by 'FamilySpecified:]
     :param rangeDonor: range of donor zone for abutting GC, 'doubly_defined' for a doubly defined overlap GC.